Roswell Eaton Goodell: Biography

-In 1848, he served as Deputy Sheriff of LaSalle County.
+In 1848, he served as deputy sheriff of LaSalle County.
 In 1850 he was elected LaSalle County Sheriff, serving from that year until 1852.
 His brother-in-law (the husband of his sister) Alson Woodruff had previously held the same position from 1836 through 1838.

-Goodell served as the Secretary of the Illinois Senate from January 3, 1853, through 1854.
+Goodell served as the secretary of the Illinois Senate from January 3, 1853, through 1854.
 His confirmation had been unanimous, 20–0.

-While working as Secretary of the Illinois Senate, he met Mary Jane Matteson, daughter of Governor Joel Aldrich Matteson, who he married on November 1, 1853, in Springfield, Illinois.
+While working as secretary of the Illinois Senate, he met Mary Jane Matteson, daughter of Governor Joel Aldrich Matteson, who he married on November 1, 1853, in Springfield, Illinois.
 Mary changed her name to Mary Matteson Goodell after their marriage.
 He and Mary would have six children.
-They had five daughters, the eldest of which, also named Mary, would be born on July 9, 1857, and would marry James Benton Grant.
-The other daughters were Jennie (who married Albert Allmand Blow), Clara (who married John Clark Mitchell), Olive (who married Zeph Turner Hill).
-They also had a son named Roswell Eaton Goodell, Jr (who married the former Mabel Atkinson).
+They had five daughters, the second-eldest of which, also named Mary, would be born on July 9, 1857, and would marry James Benton Grant.
+The other daughters were Annie (who married James Day Whitmore), Jennie (who married Albert Allmand Blow), Clara (who married John Clark Mitchell), Olive (who married Zeph Turner Hill).
+They also had a son named Roswell Eaton Goodell Jr. (who married the former Mabel Atkinson).

 In 1854 he served as the Secretary of the Illinois Canal Commission, after being appointed by Governor Matteson, by now his father-in-law.
 The task of the commission was to record testimony of canal claims against the state.
 He worked alongside Abraham Lincoln in this capacity, as Lincoln was commissioner of the Illinois Canal Commission.
 The two became friends during this experience, despite belonging to different political parties.
 Their friendship was strong and long lasting.

 He moved to Joliet, Illinois.
 He worked in 1854 as the cashier at Joliet's Merchants' and Drovers' Bank.

 He served as treasurer of the Chicago and Alton Railroad from 1854 through 1856, and director from 1856 through 1859.
 In 1858 he also became the railroad's superintendent, and, in this capacity, he placed the first-ever order for a Pullman Company coach.